• Home

 • Stand the sidewalls up and attach them together using the top horizontal sections.

 You’re done.
-You can now test out the system and spend hours of fun running through the DIY sprinkler with the family.
+You can test the system and spend hours of fun running through the DIY sprinkler with the family.

 2 Comments